i-am-bee/bee-agent-framework/docs/memory.md

 > [!TIP]
 >
-> You can create a new read-only memory instance by calling `asReadOnly` method on the exiting one.
+> You can create a new read-only memory instance by calling the `asReadOnly` method on the existing one.

 ### Usage with LLMs